abitdodgy/abitdodgy.github.io/_posts/2015-01-26-introducing-ruby-gem-i18n-lazy-scope.md

 title: Introducing Ruby Gem I18nLazyScope
 ---

 Lately, I've been working on some projects that require internationalization.
 I find it annoying to have to type `namespace.key` each time I translate something.
-I *can* use [lazy lookup][2]--`t('.key')`--but I would be forced to use the default namespace in Rails, which is `locale.resource.key`.
+I *can* use [lazy lookup][2]--`t('.key')`--but it defaults to `locale.resource.key`, which is not always desirable.

 Wouldn't it be nice if I could use lazy lookup and have granular control over the namespace?
-So, for example, I could type `t(:key)` and the scope would default to `en.views.users.key`.
+So, for example, if I typed `t(:key)` in `users#show` the scope would default to `en.views.users.show.key`.

-So, to have my cake and eat it, I wrote [I18nLazyLookup][1]. **It lets you use lazy lookup with a custom scope.**
+So, to have my cake and eat it, I wrote [I18nLazyLookup][1]. **It lets you use lazy lookup with custom scopes**.

 ## How does it work?

-The library inserts a **customisable** namespace in the scope just after the locale.
+The library inserts a **customisable** namespace in the scope between the `locale` and the `resource` keys.
 The following table shows the differences in bold between I18nLazyLookup and [i18n-rails][3].

 | ------------|--------------------------------------------------------------|
 | Controllers | `locale.`**`controllers`**`.controller_name.action_name.key` |